Titchfield Canal Bank Works

 The outcome

 The location is a fantastic wildlife spot and is heavily used by walkers and bird watchers - M:P staff included.
+With the installation of our sheet piling revetment and the increased path height, the path will remain useable year-round, for many years to come.

 View more projects